master-Shix/ETSCL/README.md

 ## Paper

-The paper "ETSCL: An Evidence Theory-Based Supervised Contrastive Learning Framework for Multi-modal Glaucoma Grading" is published at: [link](https://arxiv.org/abs/2407.14230)
+The paper "ETSCL: An Evidence Theory-Based Supervised Contrastive Learning Framework for Multi-modal Glaucoma Grading" is published at the 11th OMIA Workshop on MICCAI 2024. [paper link](https://arxiv.org/abs/2407.14230)

 ## Environment setup